criteo/consul-templaterb/TemplateAPI.md

 Most of them support the optional dc attribute to use data from another datacenter.
 If the `dc` attribute is not specified, the function will output data from the current datacenter.

+Starting with version 1.26.0, most methods also support the `agent: "http://address_of_vault_or_consul_agent:port"` to use another agent than the one specified in command line.
+It opens the way to use different agents/DC or to create templates federating several different not-linked clusters (ex: prod/preprod).
+Example on how using it: [samples/all_services_multi_agents.txt.erb](samples/all_services_multi_agents.txt.erb).

 To ease template development, `consul-templaterb` supports HOT reload of templates, thus it is possible to develop the templates interactively.
 While developing, it is possible to use the switch `--hot-reload=keep`, thus the application will display a warning if the template is invalid and won't stop